-However, if you are a Plus user or have a higher-tier paid subscription (such as Pro, Business, or Premium), you will also have access to a couple additional, granular privacy settings:
+If you are a Plus user or have a higher-tier paid subscription (such as Pro, Business, or Premium), you will also have access to a couple additional, granular privacy settings:

 Paid users also have access to domain-level privacy, which means that you can choose what specific website you want to allow your video to be embedded on.

-More complex privacy settings
+More complex Vimeo privacy settings